 In 1972, with her daughter Pam and her toddler grandson Peter, Nancye made a trip back to Europe to see Wimbledon and catch up with friends she had made in her younger days during the tennis tours.
 She saw Margaret Court and Evonne Goolagong play Wimbledon and was disappointed they both lost at the semi-final stage.
 She then toured Norway and marvelled at the winding route up the mountains that the small train took.
 There were many more miles of sight-seeing, a lot of them in Scandinavia.
 Nancye was helped greatly by her daughter, who was a reliable navigator.
 Back home at North Balwyn Nancye spent many years playing golf and bowls in the eastern suburbs.
 She also was fond of simply relaxing, usually on the back porch with a glass of sherry and a cigarette.
 She socialised with her many friends from her tennis days and her later life, always enjoying a good chat and the company of people she respected.
 She was awarded the Australian Sports Medal in 2000 and, a year later, Nancye was inducted into the Tennis International Hall of Fame.
 She passed away in 2001, aged eighty five.

-My brief story of Nancy Bolton's life was written from information in her biography that was written by Warren Hill and Pam Stockley, her daughter.
-The biography is titled Nancy Wynne Bolton, An Australian Tennis Champion.
+p>My brief story of Nancye Bolton's life was written from information in her biography that was written by Warren Hill and Pam Stockley, her daughter.
+The biography is titled Nancye Wynne Bolton, An Australian Tennis Champion.
 The book was produced by Memoirs Foundation Inc. (Australia) See page 169 for highlights of Nancye Bolton's sporting career listed as follows:

 © 2020 Kingston Local History | Website by Weave